Support for Foster Children & Young People

-Education gives young people the opportunity to develop their skills, knowledge and experience to prepare for a successful transition to adulthood and independence.
+Education gives young people the opportunity to develop their skills, knowledge and experience to prepare for adulthood and independence.

-By the Bridge Link workers and/or Education Advisors (EAGaLs) work with Foster Parents to ensure that they are equipped with the skills and knowledge to appropriately address educational challenges and opportunities.
-Regular training is offered in all branches on education and policy developments to ensure Foster Parents are fully informed.
+By the Bridge Supervising Social Workers (SSWs) and/or Education Advisors (EAGALs) work with Foster Parents to ensure that they are equipped with the skills and knowledge to appropriately address educational challenges and opportunities.
+Regular training is offered in all our local offices on education and policy developments to ensure Foster Parents are fully informed.

-Where additional is necessary link workers or EAGaLs will attend educational meetings to support both the foster parents and young people alike.
+Where additional support is necessary Supervising Social Workers or EAGALs will attend educational meetings to support both the Foster Parents and young people alike.

 By the Bridge provide a school uniform allowance and a maintenance allowance to cover such things as school equipment and trips, to ensure that children have good quality school uniforms, equipment and are able to fully engage in school life.

 It is also the policy of By the Bridge to enable young people where possible, the opportunity to pursue further/higher education.
-Where further education is not feasible we will, through the Get-a-LifeStyle Programme, actively promote work opportunities ranging from short work experience placements to apprenticeships and vocational training.
-Alongside this, EAGaLs provide the opportunity to engage in additional and alternative qualifications such as the range of Arts Awards and the PRINCES Trust Young Leaders’ Award.
+Where further education is not feasible we will, through the Grow, Achieve, Learn Programme, actively promote work opportunities ranging from short work experience placements to apprenticeships and vocational training.

-Tailored programmes have included: charity expeditions to Borneo, website design courses.
-Experiences that can Inspire young people and for them to learn skills they need for a better future.
-Read more
+Tailored programmes have included: charity expeditions to Borneo, Film-making and website design courses.
+Experiences that can inspire young people and teach them skills they need for a better future.

 Activities & Events

-We also have monthly forum groups where young people can meet with staff, with each other, discuss ideas for making By the Bridge even better and any changes.
+We also offer support groups for children who foster (ie birth children of fostering families) and regular forum groups where all young people and children can meet with staff, and with each other, to discuss ideas for making By the Bridge even better.